What is an Initial Status Conference in Colorado and How Do I Prepare?

 - What to expect

 I just got a notice about a court date.
-What do I do?
+What should I do?

 Don’t panic!
 An Initial Status Conference (ISC) in Colorado divorce court is just a way for the court to assess where each party is and what you agree upon.
 It’s informal and not a hearing.
 You present no evidence or testimony, and you don’t need a lawyer.